+The Company has restated its Consolidated Financial Statements for the fiscal years ended December 28, 2003 and December 29, 2002 to reflect the application of the appropriate accounting principles to the recognition of compensated absences according to generally accepted accounting principles.
 Under generally accepted accounting principles compensated absences must be accrued for hourly and salaried employees.
 The accrual must consist of the vested liability as well as the amount of the unvested liability that is deemed to be earned under the rules that govern FAS No. 43 "Accounting for Compensated Absences."
-Prior to the First Restatement, the Company's vacation expense and related accruals were understated for 2003, 2002 and prior periods.
+Prior to the restatement, the Company's vacation expense and related accruals were understated for 2003, 2002 and prior periods.
 The impact of this restatement on such prior periods was reflected as a \$2.2 million adjustment to retained earnings as of December 30, 2001.

 Additionally, the Company determined that under Financial Accounting Standard ("FAS"), No. 94, "Consolidation of All Majority-Owned Subsidiaries", the Company is required to consolidate SACM, one of its joint ventures in South Africa.
 The Company also determined that it had not properly applied FAS 94 for 2003 or 2002 for SACM.
 As a result the Company has restated its consolidated financial statements for years ended December 28, 2003 and December 29, 2002 and reflected the operations of SACM as a consolidated subsidiary.
-SACM was previously included in the Company's Consolidated Balance Sheets as investment and advances to affiliates, and in the Company's Consolidated Statements of Income as equity in earnings of affiliates.
+SACM was previously included in our consolidated balance sheets as investment and advances to affiliates, and in our consolidated statement of income as equity in earnings of affiliates.